 Can you talk at a high level about the overall application stack and how you’re running it in containers?

 There are a number of “out of the box” IoT solutions available today that are optimized for internet connected devices, either via a gateway or direct connection – think Nest Thermostat or similar.
 Our architecture is actually quite a bit different from that, in that we are crowdsourcing our data through mobile, which requires us to actively maintain the location and state of these devices and therefore we created our own high performance data ingestion and stream processing engine.

 One of the big perks of containerization is that it handles both polyglot languages and polyglot persistence.
 It gives you the flexibility to use the right tool for the job, offering the opportunity to use Java, Go, Scala, Ruby on Rails, Django, Web Play, or similar.
 Using containers offers the flexibility and control necessary to choose the right web framework and language for the microservice being developed.

 Could you provide some tales from the trenches about some specific problems you’ve run into and how you’ve been able to resolve them?

 Container orchestration is clearly on the cutting-edge of technology and as expected, from time to time you run into limitations or features that are yet to be developed.
-Perhaps the one that sticks most in my mind was the inability to attach external disks to VMs in a VM scale-set on certain cloud providers.
+Perhaps the one that sticks out most in my mind was the inability to attach external disks to VMs in a VM scale-set on certain cloud providers.
 This essentially means that all your stateful containers are node-locked and become single points of failure.
-Portworx, using standard Linux mechanisms, allows us to attach block devices to our stateful containers in a performant and failure resilient manner.
+Portworx, using standard Linux mechanisms, allows us to attach block devices to our stateful containers in a performant and failure-resilient manner.

 Knowing everything you know now, what advice would you give to someone who’s starting their stateful container journey?

 Handling stateful services in a reliable, scalable fashion is difficult.
-Portworx provides an easy to deploy, easy to operate and easy to scale persistent storage solution for stateful containers.
+Portworx provides an easy-to-deploy, easy-to-operate, and easy-to-scale persistent storage solution for stateful containers.